 As explained more fully in prior interim reports, the Receiver - with this Court's approval - has established a claims process though which he intends to distribute the proceeds of the Receivership Estate to creditors, including defrauded investors.
 The Claim Bar Date (as defined in Doc.
 230 - i.e., the deadline for submitting claims to the Receiver) was June 15, 2020.
-As of that date (with minimal exceptions), investors and other creditors submitted approximately 791 proof of claim forms totaling approximately \$70 million.
-Anyone who did not submit a proof of claim form by that date is forever barred from participating in a distribution from the Receivership Estate.
+As of that date (with minimal exceptions), investors and other creditors submitted approximately 800 proof of claim forms totaling approximately \$70 million.
+Anyone who did not submit a proof of claim form by that date is barred from participating in a distribution from the Receivership Estate.

 The Receiver filed the Claims Determination Motion on November 9, 2021 (Doc.
 439), but defendant DaCorta opposed the motion, arguing the Receiver has no right to compensate creditors using DaCorta's alleged "property" (see Doc.
 445).
 DaCorta, however, ignored that he, Anile (his admitted coconspirator), and others stole that "property" from defrauded investors in violation of federal law.
-Notably, the other defendants did not object to the relief requested in the motion -i.e., the continuation of the process through which the Receiver will ultimately return money to defrauded investors and other claimants.
+Notably, the other defendants did not object to the relief requested in the motion - i.e., the continuation of the process through which the Receiver will ultimately return money to defrauded investors and other claimants.
 The Court directed the Receiver to respond to DaCorta's opposition (Doc.
 446), and the Receiver filed a short brief on December 3, 2021 (Doc.
 448).
-The Receiver explained that (1) DaCorta's arguments are without merit; (2) the relief requested in the motion is consistent with well-established equitable principles; and (3) delay only further prejudices defrauded investors.
-As of this filing, the Claims Determination Motion is pending before the Court.
+The Receiver explained that (1) DaCorta's arguments were without merit; (2) the relief requested in the motion was consistent with well-established equitable principles; and (3) delay would only further prejudice defrauded investors.
+Id.